cxinu/cxinu/README.md

 </h3>

 ---
-#### ⚙️ I do Backend and some Game Dev for fun
+#### ⚙️ I do Backend and some Computer Science for fun

-    Often developing with Node.js and Python.
+    langs: ts/py/go/rs

 #### ⚡ Technologies